 5- Future Employment Opportunities

 People who speak multiple languages have more work opportunities than their monolingual peers.
-Due to the continued expansion of the global business model, there is an increasing demand for bilinguals with solid education.
+Due to the continued expansion of the global business model, there is an increasing demand for bilinguals with a solid education.

 And if one of the languages they speak is English, then that opens the doors for potential career opportunities worldwide.
 Who wouldn’t want to have such opportunities?